Giuseppe Spalazzi

-Giuseppe Spalazzi (17 March 1943 – 17 July 2025) was an Italian footballer.
+Giuseppe Spalazzi (17 March 1943 – 17 July 2025) was an Italian footballer who played as a goalkeeper.

 Background

 After his competitive career, he settled in Chiavari, in Liguria, where he opened a boutique.
 He died on 17 July 2025, at the age of 82.

 Career

 Raised in Agazzano, in 1958 he joined the youth team of Piacenza; he made his first team debut at the age of eighteen, on 19 March 1961 on the pitch of Mestrina, in the 1960–61 Serie C championship which ended with the relegation of the Emilians.
 He remained at Piacenza for the following two seasons in Serie D, as a reserve for Antonio Cucchetti first and Pietro Tappani later.
 In his three seasons with Piacenza Football Club, he made 9 appearances, conceding 11 goals.

 In 1963 he was hired by Bologna, who added him to the De Martino: in his first season he took part in the Viareggio Tournament 1964 playing as a starter and losing the final against Dukla Prague.
 With the departure of Cimpiel he became a reserve for Negri and subsequently for Giuseppe Vavassori and made his Serie A debut on 23 May 1965, conceding five goals away to Torino.
 In the 1965–66 season he took part in 15 matches due to the unavailability of starter Negri; in that season he was an involuntary protagonist in the serious injury suffered by Bruno Mora, who fractured his tibia and fibula in a collision with the rossoblu goalkeeper.
 In 1966, in an evening friendly match in Riccione against local team, he was kicked by center forward Bighi, fracturing his jaw and remaining unavailable for more than six months.
 He made a slow recovery from this injury and played six games over the next two seasons.
 He closed his five-year stint with Petroniani with a total of 22 appearances and 27 goals conceded.